MultiSafepay/docs/content/payments/methods/billing-suite/afterpay/product-rules.md

 - You must [activate MultiSafepay payment pages](/payments/methods/billing-suite/afterpay/faq/activating-payv2/) at website level in your MultiSafepay account.

 - Customers can provide different invoice and delivery addresses, but the customer's first and last name must share at least two characters.
 The **Transaction details** page in your MultiSafepay account only shows the invoice address.
 To retrieve other transaction details, make a `GET /orders` request.
-See API Reference – [Retrieve an order](/api/#retrieve-an-order).
+See API reference – [Retrieve an order](/api/#retrieve-an-order).

 - See also MultiFactor – [Shipping policies](https://www.multifactor.nl/voorwaarden/shipping-policies).